apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ## Typing hooks

-GraphQL Code Generator automatically creates a `gql` function (from the `src/__genterated__/gql.ts` file), which we can use to type the variables going into, and the results from, our React hooks.
+GraphQL Code Generator automatically creates a `gql` function (from the `src/__genterated__/gql.ts` file).
+This function enables us to type the variables that go into our React hooks, along with the results from those hooks.

 ### `useQuery`